MarsJustice/MarsJustice.github.io/index.md

 ---
 layout: default
-title: "Royal Law"
+title: "MARS JUSTICE"
 ---

-# Welcome to The Royal Law Library
+# Welcome to The Mars Justice

-Fighting California Judicial Mafia Cartel and prosecuting organized white collar crime since 2022
+Legal, Enforcement and Civil Rights community driving Federal Oversight and Prosecution of State-Level Child Trafficking and Racketeering Judicial Criminal Syndicates like California Judicial Mafia Cartel and Santa Clara Mafia Cartel

 Here you can find:
 - [Federal Removal](/federal-removal/)